NVIDIA/cuda-quantum/tools/cudaq-qpud/README.md

 This file contains tips and tricks for when you are performing manual testing/ debugging for `remote-mqpu` or `nvqc` targets.
-This file is primarily intended for CUDA-Q developers, not end users.
+This file is primarily intended for **CUDA-Q developers, not end users**.
 See the user-facing docs here:

 - [`remote-mqpu`](https://nvidia.github.io/cuda-quantum/latest/using/backends/platform.html#remote-mqpu-platform)
 - [`nvqc`](https://nvidia.github.io/cuda-quantum/latest/using/backends/nvqc.html)